vesolba/DBManager-for-Processing/distribution/DBManager-1/README.md

-## How to install DB Manager
+## How to install DB Manager for Processing

 ### Install with the Contribution Manager

-Add contributed tools by selecting the menu item _Tools_ → _Add Tool..._ This will open the Contribution Manager, where you can browse for DB Manager, or any other tool you want to install.
+Add contributed tools by selecting the menu item _Tools_ → _Add Tool..._ This will open the Contribution Manager, where you can browse for DB Manager for Processing, or any other tool you want to install.

 Not all available tools have been converted to show up in this menu.
 If a tool isn't there, it will need to be installed manually by following the instructions below.